roytang/blog/content/quotes/sig.md

 ---

-Dream as if you&#x27;ll live forever.
-Live as if you&#x27;ll die today.
+Dream as if you'll live forever.
+Live as if you'll die today.

 - James Dean